Universal aspects of the random first order phase transition theory of the structural glass transition: Characteristics of the RFOT theory of the SGT

 The frequency dependent glass transition susceptibility defined by Eq.(\ref{susNL}) can similarly be expressed as a scaling function.
 In general the $\epsilon_{x}$ given by Eq.(\ref{crossover}) will give the scale distinguishing static critical behavior from dynamical critical behavior for all quantities as $T\rightarrow T_{K}$.

-Although not as rigorously founded as the scaling law for $\chi_{NL}$, we can also give a scaling law for the frequency dependent shear viscosity, $\eta(\epsilon,\omega)$, if we assume that because it is related to a time integral of a time correlation function its static value is proportional to $\tau$ given by Eq.
+Although not as rigorously founded as the scaling law for $\tilde{\chi}_{NL}$, we can also give a scaling law for the frequency dependent shear viscosity, $\eta(\epsilon,\omega)$, if we assume that because it is related to a time integral of a time correlation function its static value is proportional to $\tau$ given by Eq.
 (38).
-We then obtain,
+We then obtain \cite{KirkpatrickRMP2015},

 with $F_{\eta}$ a scaling function.
-The static or zero frequency shear viscosity then behaves as $\tau$ but for $\epsilon<1/\ln(1/t_{o}\omega)$ it behaves as
+The static or zero frequency shear viscosity then behaves as $\tau$ but for $\epsilon<1/\ln(1/\tau_m\omega)$ it behaves as \cite{KirkpatrickRMP2015}

 Again, the important physical and experimental point is that $\epsilon_{x}$ given by Eq.( \ref{crossover}) sets the crossover scale in either time or frequency ($t\rightarrow1/\omega$) space.
 Note that $\eta$ being simply proportional to $\tau$ in Eq.(\ref{eta}) is needed to obtain Eq.(\ref{etaglassy}), which in turn is required for the proper stress/strain relation in the glassy phase.
+Also note that Eq.(2.49) in the Naiver-Stokes equation will lead to shear waves in this frequency range, which is certainly the correct physical result for frequencies not too small near the glass transition.
+The crucial result from activated scaling is that $\epsilon<1/\ln(1/\tau_m\omega)$ sets the frequency scale where shear waves should be observed in the supercooled liquid phase.